lindemannrichard/geonames-installer/README.md

 # Bootstrap tutor to get geonames.org data into your Postgres fast!

-This set of instructions and utilities was born during experiments with [geonames.org](http://download.geonames.org/export/dump/) and getting it to my postgres instance.
+This set of instructions and utilities was born during experiments with [geonames.org](http://download.geonames.org/export/dump/) and getting it into my postgres instance.

 This set is based on the following assumptions: